 Child poverty spiked after the Child Tax Credit expansion expired.
 The budget bill’s tax proposals, in tandem with deep cuts to Medicaid, food assistance, housing assistance, and more, will accelerate that trend by keeping more families from receiving these vital supports.

-But it doesn’t have to be that way.
-The House-passed bill is not yet law—it’s currently working its way through the Senate, where these harmful proposals can still be changed.
-Our leaders must step up to protect Orange County children, or the affordability crisis here, and across the country, will only get worse for many families.
+But it doesn’t have to be this way.
+The Senate-passed bill is not yet law – it now heads back to the House, where these harmful proposals can still be changed.
+Our leaders must step up to protect children, or the affordability crisis will only get worse for many families across the country.

 Kelley Fong is assistant professor of sociology at the University of California, Irvine, where she studies social policy and family life.
 She lives in Irvine.